 This kitchen tap is worth a closer look if you’re shopping for a unit that won’t be a pain to fit.
 The Funime kitchen tap comes with a pair of complementary UK standard hoses and an installation manual that takes you through the fitting process one step at a time.

-Click here to buy the Funime Kitchen Sink Mixer Taps.
+Click here to buy the Funime Kitchen Sink Mixer Taps, or shop deals on eBay.

 Now here’s something a little bit different.
 GadgetMouse loves the look of this black kitchen tap, which is complimented brilliantly by rose gold accents.